- Solar advice hub

 Summary

-If you're considering installing solar panels on your home or business, getting an MCS certificate is an important step to ensure the quality and safety of your system.
+If you're considering installing solar panels on your home or business, hiring an installer who's been certified by MCS or Flexi-Orb is an important step to ensuring the quality and safety of your system.

-To find out how much an MCS-accredited solar & battery system could save you on your energy bills, click the button below and provide us with a few quick details.
+To find out how much a certified solar & battery system could save you on your energy bills, provide us with a few quick details below and we'll get back to you with an estimate.

 MCS certificate for solar: FAQs